MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-custom-install.md

 This article provides guidance for physically installing the Microsoft Surface Hub 2S 50."
 For information about installing the 85" see [Install and mount Surface Hub 2S 85"](surface-hub-2s-85-install-mount.md).

-If you’re not using certified mounting solutions, you can mount Surface Hub 2S 50" using readily available retail hardware.
+If not using certified mounting solutions, you can mount Surface Hub 2S 50" using readily available retail hardware.

 ## Set wall mount measurements